yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-27-deployment-view.md

 via a new comment in a Github issue.
 If it is a bug fix, we're using the same Github issue where the bug was fixed.

-If it is a major release, we create a new Github issue, where explain all the changes being released, and analyze an impact of them for a running production environment.
+If it is a major release, we create a new Github issue, where we explain all the changes being released, and analyze an impact of them for a running production environment.